Please ensure Javascript is enabled for purposes of website accessibility

 Caracas Street & Taliaferro Avenue East of I-275

-• We have finished our water main work at Taliaferro Avenue and have to re-pour part of the concrete flume.
+• The contractor has finished the work at Taliaferro Avenue and needs to re-pour part of the concrete flume.
 The guard rail will be replaced at the same time as the guard rail on the other side of I-275, in early 2024.

 Caracas Street East of Nebraska Avenue

-• The 60” water main has been installed to 11th, where it terminates by tying into the City’s existing storm system.
+• The 60” stormwater pipe has been installed to 11th, where it terminates by connecting to the City’s existing storm system.
+A new manhole is being installed.
+The connection should occur by February 2, 2024.

-• Crews have completed installation of the new 6” water main near Nebraska Avenue, and is working its way east, almost to 9th.
+• Crews have completed the installation of the new 6” water main near Nebraska Avenue, and is working its way east, almost to 9th Street.
 Once the water main has been completely installed, tested, cleared, and put into service, rebuilding of the roadway will commence.
+The water main is currently being pressure tested and chlorinated awaiting FDEP clearance.

 N 12th Street

 • The 24” stormwater pipe is being cleared by the Department of Health from Caracas Street to New Orleans Avenue.
-As soon as we receive clearance, we will connect this portion of the water main.
+As soon as it is cleared, the contractor will connect this portion of the water main.
+This section of water main is connected on 12th Street from New Orleans Avenue to Osborne Avenue and is functioning.
+The contractor is awaiting FDEP clearance.

-• After further investigation into the 12thStreet/Osborne intersection, it was realized by the project team that there were several logistical challenges that had to be addressed.
-There are a lot of utilities that need to be removed before we can install our new utilities.
-Some of these utilities are active and some have been abandoned.
-We have spent the last two months working with the Engineer of Record and the City on a plan, as well as procuring all the parts and pieces necessary, so we can detour and shut down this intersection for a few weeks.
+• After further investigation into the 12thStreet/Osborne Avenue intersection, it was realized by the project team that there were several logistical challenges that had to be addressed.
+There are a lot of utilities that need to be removed before the contractor can install the new utilities.
+Some utilities are active, and some have been abandoned.
+The contractor needs to complete tasks at the intersection of 10th Street and Osborne Avenue first and has spent the last two months working with the Engineer of Record and the City on a plan, as well as procuring all the parts and pieces necessary, to detour and shut down this intersection for a few weeks.
+The old 24″ water main has been removed from Caracas Street to Osborne Avenue.

-• This will allow us to remove all abandoned utilities, remove the old 24” water main, and the old stormwater system.
+• This will allow the contractor to remove all abandoned utilities and the old stormwater system.

-• We will then replace the stormwater system with our pipe and structures, and then install the new 24” water main.
+• The contractor will then replace the stormwater system with the pipe and structures and install the new 24” water main.
+This work will be installed once utility work at 10th Street and Osborne Avenue is completed before the end of February 2024.

-• After that we will rebuild the curb and roadway, and asphalt the intersection, with the plan being to not have to touch this intersection again once complete.
+• After the above work is completed, the contractor will rebuild the curb and roadway, and repave the intersection, with the intent not to return to this intersection once the stormwater and water main are connected.

 Ellicott Street